florencemezino/vert_outre_mer/README.md

 ## FAQ

-#### Question 1 : Where are sources the information about the local events ?
+#### Question 1 : Where are sources the information about the experiences ?

 xxxxxx